-There really is nothing better than to walk (or hike) through the Park, taking in the beautiful surroundings and admiring the lakes, waterfalls, nature and wildlife.
+For exploring the Plitvice Lakes National Park best, there really is nothing better than to walk (or hike) through the Park.
+You’ll be able to take in the beautiful surroundings and admire the lakes, waterfalls, nature and wildlife.
 Whether you start at Entrance 1 (the lower lakes) or Entrance 2 (upper lakes), there’s much to explore.

-The Park prints out/displays maps for a number of different sightseeing walks, of varying lengths, that can be undertaken starting from either entrance – who’s tough enough for the 8 hour sightseeing walk?!
-Take a look at one of the ‘visiting programmes‘ if you want to be guided through the park.
+The Park prints out/displays maps for a number of different explorational walks, of varying lengths, that can be undertaken starting from either entrance – who’s tough enough for the 8-hour walk?!
+Take a look at one of the ‘lake tour programmes‘ if you want to be guided through the park.

 In answer to a question we sometimes receive – no swimming (or any other kind of water activity) is allowed anywhere in the Park.
 Plitvice’s wonderfully clear waters need to be kept that way!